autowarefoundation/autoware.universe/control/trajectory_follower/design/trajectory_follower-design.md

 There are lateral and longitudinal base interface classes and each algorithm inherits from this class to implement.
 The interface class has the following base functions.

-- `setInputData()`: Input the data subscribed in [controller_node](../../trajectory_follower_nodes/design/trajectory_follower-design.md).
+- `setInputData()`: Input the data subscribed in [Trajectory Follower Nodes](../../trajectory_follower_nodes/design/trajectory_follower-design.md).
 This must be implemented with the inherited algorithm and the used data must be selected.
-- `run()`: Compute control commands and return to [controller_node](../../trajectory_follower_nodes/design/).
+- `run()`: Compute control commands and return to [Trajectory Follower Nodes](../../trajectory_follower_nodes/design/trajectory_follower-design.md).
 This must be implemented by inherited algorithms.
 - `syncData()`: Input the result of running the other controller.
+  - steer angle convergence
+    - allow keeping stopped until steer is converged.
+  - velocity convergence(currently not used)

+See [the Design of Trajectory Follower Nodes](../../trajectory_follower_nodes/design/trajectory_follower-design.md#Design) for how these functions work in the node.

 ## Separated lateral (steering) and longitudinal (velocity) controls